GEM Foundation Course Online: Museum Learning

 GEM’s Foundation Courses are intended for those in their first year or so of their museum education career; or for those working in a different part of the heritage sector but wishing to take up an education position.
-Since this course ais work-based, it is a requirement that applicants should be working or volunteering in the museums, heritage and cultura sector.
+Since this course is work-based, it is a requirement that applicants should be working or volunteering in the museums, heritage and cultural sector.

 When & where is it?

-This course will take place online, but will include virtual museum visits (or possible local/cluster museum visits)
+This course will take place online, but will possibly include virtual museum visits

-During the course, participants complete a work-based assignment, which should be completed a month after the last virtual lecture (14 February 2020).
+During the course, participants complete a work-based assignment, which should be completed a month after the last virtual lecture.

-GEM is happy to work with individuals to create a flexible custom payment plan and offer small bursaries.
-To enquire about a suitable payment plan for you, please contact the GEM Office at email@example.com / 01634 816 280
+GEM is happy to work with individuals to create a flexible custom payment plan.
+To enquire about a suitable payment plan for you, please contact the GEM Office at firstname.lastname@example.org / 01634 816 280

 Who runs the course?